2013 Algerian Super Cup

 The 2013 Algerian Super Cup is the 7th edition of Algerian Super Cup, a football match contested by the winners of the Ligue 1 and 2012–13 Algerian Cup competitions.
-The match was scheduled to be played on 11 January 2014 at Mustapha Tchaker Stadium in Blida between 2013-14 Ligue 1 winners ES Sétif and 2012–13 Algerian Cup winners USM Alger.
+The match was played on 11 January 2014 at Mustapha Tchaker Stadium in Blida.
+Algerian Cup winners USM Alger defeated Ligue 1 winners ES Sétif with a score of 2-0.